jeffdare/iot-visualization/README.md

 >>

-> This defines the number formatting for y axis
+> This defines the number formatting for y axis.

-    this.xAxis.render();

     this.yAxis = new Rickshaw.Graph.Axis.Y( {
       graph: this.graph,